Chapr504/Solarsip/README.md

 ## 👤 About the Creator

 Hi!
-I'm [Prisha Chauhan], a young inventor who loves solving real-world problems.
-I created SolarSip to help people stay healthy and hydrated in an eco-friendly way.
+I'm Prisha Chauhan, a young inventor who loves solving real-world problems.
+I created SolarSip to help people stay healthy and hydrated in an eco-friendly way, and most importantly, help people in need who don't have enough clean water to drink.

 ## 📬 Get in Touch